Generalized Rashba Electron-Phonon Coupling and Superconductivity in Strontium Titanate: Electronic structure

 \subsection{Electronic DFT bands}

+We first discuss the electronic band structure of STO as computed by DFT.
+We adopted the projector augmented-wave (PAW) method as implemented in VASP~\cite{vasp1,vasp2} and the Perdew-Burke-Ernzerhof generalized gradient approximation revised for solids (PBEsol)~\cite{pbesol}.
+An antiferrodistortive (AFD) structural transition is known to occur below 105 K, therefore we considered both the high-temperature cubic (space group $Pm\bar{3}m$) and the low-temperature tetragonal (space group $I4/mcm$) unit cell.
+We first relaxed both structures until forces were smaller than 1 meV/\AA, using a plane-wave cutoff of 520 eV and a Monkhorst-Pack grid of 8$\times$8$\times$8 and 6$\times$6$\times$6 k-points for cubic and tetragonal phases, respectively.
+Optimized lattice constants are $a=3.907$ \AA~ for cubic STO and $a_t=5.508$ \AA, $c_t=7.845$ \AA~ for tetragonal STO.
+Electronic structure calculations have then been performed with the inclusion of SOC, as implemented in VASP\cite{steiner2016}.

-The low-energy electronic band structure of STO computed by DFT (see \cite{SM} for details), shown in Fig.~\ref{fig:bands} (dashed lines), consists of three doubly degenerate bands around the zone center.
-Below 105 K, an antiferrodistortive (AFD) structural transition lowers the symmetry of STO from cubic [space group $Pm\bar{3}m$, Fig.~\ref{fig:bands} (a)] to tetragonal [space group $I4/mcm$, Fig.~\ref{fig:bands} (b)], which results in a split of the lower two bands at the zone center.
-At even lower temperatures, upon electron doping STO, superconductivity develops at a few hundred $m$K. The resulting superconducting state spans the filling of those three bands before vanishing~\cite{collignon2019}, starting from a zero-resistance state in the very dilute single-band regime with a Fermi energy of a few meV, and evolving into bulk multi-band SC with a Fermi energy of a few tens of meV.
+The low-energy electronic band structure is shown in Fig.~\ref{fig:bands} (dashed lines) and consists of three doubly degenerate bands around the zone center.
+AFD distortions result in a split of the lower two bands at the zone center, as displayed in Fig.~\ref{fig:bands} (b).

+Superconductivity develops upon electron doping the tetragonal STO at a few hundred $m$K. The resulting superconducting state spans the filling of the three bands shown in Fig.~\ref{fig:bands} (b) before vanishing~\cite{collignon2019}, starting from a zero-resistance state in the very dilute single-band regime with a Fermi energy of a few meV, and evolving into bulk multi-band SC with a Fermi energy of a few tens of meV.